 The First Alert 2087F-BD safe's lock dial comprises of 100 numbers (from 0 to 99) on its face.
-It's combination key comprises of four numbers (each taking a value between 0 and 99) which must be entered sequentially, thus resulting in a theoretical combination key space of 1004.
-In order to unlock the safe, a user must turn the dial counter-clockwise four full rotations and stop at the first number of the combination key on the fifth turn (phase 1), then turn it clockwise twice past the first number to the second number (phase 2), then turn it counter-clockwise past the second number to stop at the third number (phase 3), and finally turn the dial clockwise to the fourth number (phase 4).
-Depending on the combination key being entered, in phase 1 the user traverses anywhere between 401 and 500 units in the counter-clockwise direction, in phase 2 he traverses anywhere between 201 and 300 units in the clockwise direction, in phase 3 he traverses anywhere between 101 and 200 units in the counter-clockwise direction, and in phase 4 he traverses anywhere between 1 and 100 units in the clockwise direction.
+It's combination key comprises of four numbers (each taking a value between 0 and 99) which must be entered sequentially, thus resulting in a theoretical combination key space of 100^4 .
+In order to unlock the safe, a user must turn the dial counter-clockwise four full rotations and stop at the first number of the combination key on the fifth turn (phase 1), then turn it clockwise twice past the first number to stop at the third number (phase 3), and finally turn the dial clockwise to the fourth number (phase 4).
+Depending on the combination key being entered, in phase 1 the user traverses anywhere between 401 and 500 units in the counter-clockwise direction, in phase

+2 he traverses anywhere between 201 and 300 units in the clockwise direction, in phase 3 he traverses anywhere between 101 and 200 units in the counter-clockwise direction, and in phase 4 he traverses anywhere between 1 and 100 units in the clockwise direction.
 Similar to the Master Lock 1500T, if this procedure is correctly followed and if the entered combination key is correct, the safe opens.

-4.2 Combination Key and Wrist Movements
+B. Combination Key and Wrist Movements